 A great resource for finding programs is Dreambound, a platform dedicated to vocational training.
 Simply search your location to compare different EMT courses, evaluate costs, and pick a course format that aligns with your schedule and budget.

-According to the Bureau of Labor Statistics, the median annual wage for EMTs in the United States was $38,930.
-Salaries can vary based on factors like location, experience, and the employing organization.
-Pursuing additional certifications or advanced roles can also influence earning potential.
+According to the Bureau of Labor Statistics, the median annual wage for EMTs in the United States was $41,340 in May 2024.
+Salaries can vary based on factors like geographic location, experience, and employer.

 Ready to begin?
 Head over to Dreambound to compare state‐approved EMT classes and take the first step toward a fast‐paced, impactful career in emergency medical services!